roberthead/ruby_on_rails_tutorial/README.md

     rake db:create

-Now let's run the migration that the generator creator.
+Now let's run the migration that the generator created.

     rake db:migrate